Brava cattle: Characteristics

 The Brava is variable in colour, but is most often uniformly black.
 The mucous membranes are dark.
 The horns are large and forward-pointing; they are creamy grey at the base, and dark at the tips.

 Use and management

 The Brava is bred principally for the bull-ring.
 Approximately 10% of the animals raised are found suitable for this purpose; the remainder are butchered for meat.

-The meat of the Brava, along with that of the Raço di Biòu and crosses between the two, can under strict conditions of pasturage and of zone and methods of production be marketed with the Appellation d'Origine Contrôlée certification of origin as "Taureau de Camargue"; animals that have appeared in the bull-ring are excluded.
+The meat of the Brava (along with that of the Raço di Biòu and crosses between the two) can – under strict conditions of pasturage and of zone and methods of production – be marketed with the Appellation d'Origine Contrôlée certification of origin as "Taureau de Camargue"; animals that have appeared in the bull-ring are excluded.

-The meat may be subject to dark cutting, a discolouration caused by stress in the animal before death which then disrupts the normal post-mortem transformation of muscle tissue to meat.
-This can reduce the market value of the meat.
+The meat may be subject to dark cutting – discolouration caused by stress in the animal before death – which disrupts the normal post-mortem transformation of muscle tissue to meat; this can reduce the market value of the product.

-The Brava is often managed extensively in the wetlands of the Camargue.
-The cattle are kept in manades, and herded by mounted gardians.
+The cattle are commonly managed extensively in the wetlands of the Camargue.
+They are kept in manades, and herded by mounted gardians.